-8.7 Testing framework
+9.5 Testing framework

-[This section should discuss the testing framework that is used for checking the distributed checkers.]
+This section should discuss the testing framework that is used for checking the distributed checkers.

-8.8 Debugging options
+9.6 Debugging options

-The checkers framework provides debugging options that can be helpful when writing checker.
+The Checker Framework provides debugging options that can be helpful when writing checker.
 These are provided via the standard javac "-A" switch, which is used to pass options to an annotation processor.

-- -Anomsgtext: use message keys (such as "type.invalid") rather than full message text when reporting errors or warnings - -Ashowchecks: print debugging information for each pseudo-assignment check (as performed by BaseTypeVisitor; see Section 8.3 above) - -Afilenames: prints the name of each file before type-checking it
+- -Anomsgtext: use message keys (such as "type.invalid") rather than full message text when reporting errors or warnings - -Ashowchecks: print debugging information for each pseudo-assignment check (as performed by BaseTypeVisitor; see Section 9.3 above) - -Afilenames: prints the name of each file before type-checking it